kyrillschmid/notebook_builder/README.md

 in the root directory.

-Create a .env file in the root directory and add the following variables:
+Create a .env file in the root directory and add the OpenAI API key:

 ```shell script
 API_KEY=...